Our beautiful world is fascinating, and nothing can replace experiencing it first-hand. Deciding to travel is one of the best decisions you can make.

 What does an Insure My Equipment Insurance Policy Cover?

-For any electronics worth under $2000, there is no specific part of your policy attached to it, meaning you don’t have that specific piece of gear ensured, you just have blanket coverage.
+For any electronics worth under $2000, there is no specific part of your policy attached to it, meaning you don’t have that specific piece of gear insured, you just have blanket coverage.
 Gear worth more than $2000 will be clearly inventoried and valued based on its worth.
 Make sense?

 Cons of Insure My Equipment Travel Insurance?

-- Not really ideal for the average backpacker/traveler: Insure My Equipment is really good at what they do, which is specializing in protecting really high-end gear.
+- Not really ideal for the average backpacker: Insure My Equipment is really good at what they do, which is specializing in protecting really high-end gear.
 That said, if you’re looking to protect an iPhone or a mid-range laptop, you might find that another travel insurance company will be a better fit for you.

 How Much Does an Insure My Equipment Policy Cost?